Smithfield, Dublin: History

 Smithfield Market was laid out in its current form in the mid-17th century as a marketplace close to the site of the former Oxmantown Green.
+It remained mainly a market and commercial area with one of the few aristocratic houses in the area being for the Thomas Taylour, 1st Earl of Bective and constructed in 1738 however he ultimately moved on to a more fashionable at 17 Rutland Square later in the century.

 Until its renovation in the early 21st Century, the square was lined with inner city 'farm yards' housing livestock.
 In 1964 Richard Burton and Elizabeth Taylor spent time here, as Burton worked on the film set in Smithfield for the film adaptation of John le Carré's novel The Spy Who Came in from the Cold.
 Smithfield featured as Checkpoint Charlie in the movie.

 Smithfield was rejuvenated under the HARP (Historic Area Rejuvenation Plan).
 An architectural competition was held and won by McGarry NiEanaigh Architects in 1997.
-The restoration involved lifting more than 400,000 one hundred and twenty-year-old cobblestones, cleaning them by hand and re-laying them.
+The restoration involved lifting more than 400,000 one-hundred-and-twenty-year-old cobblestones, cleaning them by hand and re-laying them.

 Contemporary architecture and twelve 26.5 metre gas lighting masts, each with a 2-metre flame, now flank the square.
 Although the flames are rarely lit, the lighting mast shades can at times be seen in different colours, reflecting cultural events throughout the year.
 For example, they change to a vivid green shade as part of St Patrick's Day celebrations and were changed to rainbow colours for the opening night of the 2015 GAZE International LGBT Film Festival at Smithfield's Light House Cinema.

-Smithfield has held many horse fields since the '80s and the tradition still continues today.
+Smithfield has held many horse fields for hundreds of years and the tradition still continues today.
 Horse fairs take place every first Sunday of each month.
 The smell of horses can still be experienced at Smithfield at the Horse Market.
 And the sight and sounds on these Sundays give an impression of what Smithfield was once like, with a number of surrounding alleys and laneways bearing obscure names relating to the equine heritage of the site.

 The square was used to hold several concerts after its renovation but these were discontinued following complaints from local residents.
-Although the site has not developed as a 'Western IFSC' as had been originally anticipated (in reference to the city's main financial hub to the east and its related significant 'white-collar professional' residential zones), the plaza is providing a convenient through route for local residents as well as for a number of professionals and users of a range of court and legal-related services and buildings in the area.
+Although the site has not developed as a Western IFSC as had been originally anticipated (in reference to the city's main financial hub to the east and its related significant white-collar professional residential zones), the plaza is providing a convenient through route for local residents as well as for a number of professionals and users of a range of court and legal-related services and buildings in the area.
 These range from the Prison Probation Services through to the Family Court and the Law Society of Ireland, amongst others, with Smithfield and Smithfield Market situated in convenient proximity to Dublin's legal/prosecution hub of The Four Courts.